 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Penn College, approximately 76% of students took out student loans averaging $11,366 a year.
-That adds up to $45,464 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Penn College, approximately 73% of students took out student loans averaging $11,766 a year.
+That adds up to $47,064 over four years for those students.

-The student loan default rate at Penn College is 11.5%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Penn College is 9.5%.
+This is about the same as the national default rate of 10.1%.

 Pennsylvania College of Technology Undergraduate Student Diversity